parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 # Files

-###RecognitionCam.zip
+### RecognitionCam.zip

-Django web application with the necessary ...
+Django web application.
+Set up computer as server and run the mobile application as client.

 # Libraries and Dependencies